 Weight – The extent and volume of evidence available which is suggestive that maladministration or service failure has occurred or has the potential to do so.

 Persuasiveness – We will take into account how credible and reliable the available evidence is.
 In considering this, we may take into account factors such as the source of the information, the independence of the evidence and whether there is other evidence which is capable of supporting or corroborating it.

-Potential – The Ombudsman can open a wider own initiative investigation when he is satisfied that evidence suggests or indicates that widespread maladministration/service failure has occurred or that it has potential to.
+Potential – We can open a wider own initiative investigation when we are satisfied that evidence suggests or indicates that widespread maladministration/service failure has occurred or that it has potential to.
 In this context ‘potential’ means that there is a strong belief and possibility that maladministration or service failure, which may cause a person or wide group of people to experience injustice or hardship, will be identified if a matter is investigated.

 Wide group of citizens or individuals – Our wider own initiative investigation powers will be used to consider matters which are in the public interest and which impact, or has the potential to impact upon, a number or group of people, rather than affecting specific individuals.
 Complaints or concerns relating to a service provided to an individual by a public body in Wales are likely to be more appropriately considered under our general complaints process.
 We will signpost any suggestions received which are more appropriate for consideration in that way.